Programs and Workshops

 University Counseling Services offers a wide variety of workshops, programs, trainings, and special events throughout the year.
 Programs are designed to promote a supportive campus community and to boost your coping, stress management, and interpersonal skills, so that that you be confident and successful in all areas of your life.

 If you would like us to help you develop a specific program for your club or group, please contact our Outreach Coordinator, Denise Zack, at least 2-3 weeks in advance of the planned program.

-JOIN ONE OF FIVE mindful life coaching workshop series STARTING late September 2017:
+JOIN ONE OF SIX mindful life coaching workshop series STARTING the week of February 12th 2018: